hinantin/AllinQillqayWeb/INSTALL.md

 See `AllinQillqayWeb/ServerSide/SQUOIA/tcpServer/README.md` for a detailed installation guide.

+**Installing the MySQL Database for the User Dictionary **

+See `AllinQillqayWeb/ServerSide/Hinantin/UserDictionary/README.md` for a detailed installation guide.

 ##### Step 6.
 Create the New Virtual Host File (Only for Ubuntu 12.04 LTS)